xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/deduplication.md

     .uniqueItems(MyModule.class)
 ```

-This **will not work** because guicey is not aware of transitive modules (guicey can only know modules tree on class level,
+This **will not work** because Guicey is not aware of transitive modules (Guicey can only know the module tree at the class level,
 but can't see exact instances).

-BUT *guice natively support de-duplication of equal modules*, so if your module have proper equals
+But *Guice natively supports de-duplication of equal modules*, so if your module has a proper `equals` method,

 ```java
 public class MyModule extends UniqueModule {}
 ```

-Then guice will perform de-duplication itself.
+Then Guice will perform de-duplication itself.

 !!! warning
-    Guice will perform de-duplication itself only if both `equals` and `hashCode` properly implemented
+    Guice will perform de-duplication itself only if both `equals` and `hashCode` are properly implemented
     (like in `UniqueModule`)

 !!! note
     Guice can also *de-duplicate bindings*: if bindings from different module instances
-    are the same then guice will simply ignore duplicate bindings.
+    are the same, then Guice will simply ignore duplicate bindings.

 ### Dropwizard bundles

-Guicey **can see** transitive dropwizard bundles and properly apply de-duplication logic.
+Guicey **can see** transitive Dropwizard bundles and properly apply de-duplication logic.
 For example,

 ```java